Battenburg markings: Safety

 The pattern's use by services other than UK police, and in other countries, was also criticised.

 The high-visibility chevrons often used on the rear and front of Battenburg-marked vehicles, "through popular opinion rather than by a scientific process of testing and research", were found ineffective at reducing rear-end collisions.
 Stationary vehicles on high-speed roads were likely to be noticed, but not the fact that they were stopped.
 Parking at an angle was found a far more effective way of indicating the vehicles were stopped.

 Usage by country

 Australia

 In Western Australia, St John Ambulance Western Australia uses green-and-yellow markings, while New South Wales Ambulance uses red-and-white Battenburg markings on ambulances and patient transport vehicles.
 Australian police utilise the similar Sillitoe tartan markings.

+Barbados

+The Barbados Police Service uses yellow-and-blue half-Battenburg markings on most of their fleet.
+However, some police vehicles in Barbados use white-and-blue half-Battenburg markings.

 Belgium

 In response to the terrorist attacks on 13 November 2015 in Paris and 22 March 2016 in Brussels, the Belgian federal government conducted an analysis on the functioning of the emergency services during terrorist attacks.
 The main issue identified regarding the emergency medical services was that their recognizability (of both vehicles and personnel) had to improve, so that emergency workers would be able to identify qualified medical providers more quickly during an intervention.

 An agreement was made between the federal government and the communities and regions to implement the same new vehicle markings and uniforms.
 Specifically, emergency ambulances and response vehicles would keep the yellow base colour, whilst non-emergency ambulances would get a white base colour.
 Both types of vehicles would be marked with retroreflective yellow-and-green Battenburg markings, similar to British ambulances.

 A new uniform for medical personnel was also introduced, with different colours for the Star of Life for the different types of workers.

 Aside from medical vehicles, some new fire brigade, Civil Protection and highway services vehicles also use respectively yellow-and-red, blue-and-orange and yellow-and-black Battenburg markings.